vietlong20052004/CNN_MNIST_DIGIT/README.md

 # CNN_MNIST_DIGIT

-The model.py is the code which we train our model. /n mnist.keras is where we save the model. /n main.py is the GUI app. /n
+The 'model.py' is the code which we train our model.
+The 'mnist.keras' is where we save the model.
+The 'main.py' is the GUI app.